RoquetteTenreiro/AbeceraSL-PTQ2022-012681-CropCloudAnalytics-Potato/CropCloudAnalytics/QuerySourceCode_M.md

     #"Columnas con nombre cambiado2" = Table.RenameColumns(#"Texto insertado después del delimitador",{{"Texto después del delimitador", "Campaña_0"}}),
     #"Filas filtradas" = Table.SelectRows(#"Columnas con nombre cambiado2", each ([CODIGOCENTRO] = "001")),
 ```
+This section of the code performs a series of filtering and transformation steps on the data from the **"ANALITICA_CULTIVO"** table.
+First, it filters out any rows where the EjercicioAnalitico column contains null values, ensuring that only valid data is processed.
+Following this, a new column named Campaña is added, which contains the same values as **EjercicioAnalitico**.
+The next step extracts text before the first space in the EjercicioAnalitico column and stores this in a temporary column.
+Subsequently, the temporary **Campaña** column is removed to streamline the dataset.
+The extracted column is then renamed to Campaña to reflect its intended use.
+Next, the code extracts text before the first " - " in the **PROYECTO** column, creating another temporary column.
+This extracted text, along with the **Campaña** values, is then combined into a new column called **ID.AREA**, using a colon (:) as the delimiter.
+The process continues with the extraction of text before the first colon in the **ID.AREA** column, which is stored in another temporary column.
+Finally, this column is renamed to **Proyecto_0**, thus completing the transformation sequence, while additional filtering is applied to retain only those rows where the **CODIGOCENTRO** column equals '001' (i.e., agricultural analytical projects, as '002' corresponds to the tourism business by Abecera, S.L.).
 ```vs
     // Filter and Merge Areas Data
     #"Merged Queries - AÑADIR AREAS" = Table.NestedJoin(#"Filas filtradas", {"ID.AREA"}, Areas, {"ID.AREA"}, "AREAS", JoinKind.LeftOuter),